MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 <details>
 <summary>July 12, 2016 - update for Team based on KB3172985* (OS Build 10586.494)</summary>

 This update includes quality improvements and security fixes.
 No new operating system features are being introduced in this update.
-Key changes specific to the Surface Hub (those not already included in the [Windows 10 Update History](https://support.microsoft.com/help/4018124/windows-10-update-history)), include:
+Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/4018124/windows-10-update-history), include:

 * Fixed issue that caused Windows system crashes
 * Fixed issue that caused repeated Edge crashes